Positioning yourself as a freelancer

 You can find a freelancer labourer on Fiverr or eLance who charges just a couple bucks an hour to complete a task (from web design to copyediting 1,000 words to rapping the lyrics you write).
 They’re interchangeable, too – if a client gets rid of one, they can easily swap that person out for another cheap freelancer.
 Labourers compete on price, and it’s a race to the bottom of the price ladder.

-Leaders are respected for their skills and the unique way that they transform client problems into smart solutions.
+Freelance leaders are respected for their skills and the unique way that they transform client problems into smart solutions.
 Leaders are hired specifically because of who they are.
 You can’t take one leader out of the equation and swap another in, since the results and problem-solving approach would vary significantly.
 Leaders are teachers whose opinions support good decision-making.
 Leaders differentiate themselves on communication (how they understand their clients, provide solutions, and apply their expertise to teach) and quality (how well they apply their expertise).

 It’s also important to avoid commoditizing your work.
 That’s how labourers operate—an hourly price, cheaper than the next guy/gal, simply a technician who applies a technical skill to a task as dictated by a client.